 Information on all these areas can also be found on the Medical Careers website

-Sometimes Doctors realise that medicine is not for them; this is often perceived negatively by other medics but that's not always how the person concerned experiences it.
-Click here for a short presentation who left medicine as a positive career choice.
+Some Doctors will realise that medicine is not for them or have to leave medicine because of ill health etc. This is often perceived negatively by other medics but that's not always how the person concerned experiences it.
+Click here for a short presentation from a trainee who left medicine as a positive career choice.

 Less Than Full Time Training

 This is increasingly common for a number of reasons.
-More information on the Deanery's LTFT page.
+More information is available on the HEE (NW) LTFT page.